miguelbalboa/rfid/README.rst

   #.
 Check your connection, see `Pin Layout`_ .
   #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
 SPI only works with 3.3V, most breakouts seem 5V tollerant, but try a level shifter.
   #.
+SPI do not like long connections.
+Try shorter connections.
+  #.
+SPI do not like prototyping boards.
+Maybe try a soldered connections.
+  #.
 According to reports #101, #126 and #131, there may be a problem with the soldering on the MFRC522 breakout.
 You could fix this on your own.